ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

  such  sentences  shall,  if  it  exceeds  fifteen years, be deemed to be fifteen years.
-Where the aggregate maximum term of two or  more  consec- utive  sentences is reduced by a calculation made pursuant to this para-
- S. 6471  11

- graph, the aggregate minimum  period  of  imprisonment,  if  it  exceeds [one-half]  ONE-THIRD of the aggregate maximum term as so reduced, shall be deemed to be [one-half] ONE-THIRD of the aggregate maximum term as so reduced.
+Where the aggregate maximum term of two or  more  consec- utive  sentences is reduced by a calculation made pursuant to this para- graph, the aggregate minimum  period  of  imprisonment,  if  it  exceeds [one-half]  ONE-THIRD of the aggregate maximum term as so reduced, shall be deemed to be [one-half] ONE-THIRD of the aggregate maximum term as so reduced.
   The term of a definite sentence, a determinate sentence, or the  maxi- mum term of an indeterminate sentence imposed on a person shall be cred- ited  with  and  diminished  by  the  amount of time the person spent in custody prior to the commencement of such sentence as a result of  [the] ANY  PENDING charge [that culminated in the sentence].
 In the case of an indeterminate sentence, if the minimum period of imprisonment  has  been fixed  by  the court or by the board of parole, the credit shall also be applied against the minimum period.
 The credit herein provided shall  be calculated  from the date custody under the charge commenced to the date the sentence commences and shall not include any time that  is  credited against  the  term or maximum term of any previously imposed sentence or period of post-release supervision  to  which  the  person  is  subject.
  PROVIDED, HOWEVER, THAT WHEN A PERSON IS SUBJECT TO AN UNDISCHARGED TERM OF  IMPRISONMENT  OR  POST-RELEASE SUPERVISION FOLLOWING PAROLE RELEASE, PRESUMPTIVE  RELEASE  OR  CONDITIONAL  RELEASE  FROM  AN  INDETERMINATE SENTENCE,  OR CONDITIONAL RELEASE OR MAXIMUM EXPIRATION OF A DETERMINATE SENTENCE, AND IS HELD IN PRETRIAL CUSTODY IN A LOCAL CORRECTIONAL FACIL- ITY ON A NEW CHARGE OR CHARGES THAT CULMINATE  IN  AN  INDETERMINATE  OR DETERMINATE TERM OF IMPRISONMENT, THE TIME SPENT IN PRE-TRIAL CUSTODY IN A  LOCAL  CORRECTIONAL FACILITY ON SUCH CHARGE OR CHARGES, FROM THE DATE CUSTODY COMMENCED TO  THE  DATE  OF  COMMENCEMENT  OF  THE  SUBSEQUENTLY IMPOSED INDETERMINATE OR DETERMINATE SENTENCE, SHALL BE CREDITED AS JAIL TIME;  AND  PROVIDED  FURTHER  THAT  WHEN  JAIL TIME IS CREDITED IN SUCH MANNER THE TIME SPENT IN PRE-TRIAL CUSTODY SHALL NOT BE CREDITED TO  THE PREVIOUSLY  IMPOSED  SENTENCE  TO WHICH THE PERSON IS SUBJECT.
 Where the charge or charges culminate in more than one sentence, the credit  shall be applied as follows:
-  § 14.
+  §  15.
 Section  10  of  chapter 339 of the laws of 1972, amending the
- correction  law  and  the  penal  law  relating  to inmate work release, furlough and leave, as amended by section 6 of part A of chapter  55  of the laws of 2021, is amended to read as follows:
+ correction law and the  penal  law  relating  to  inmate  work  release, furlough  and  leave, as amended by section 6 of part A of chapter 55 of the laws of 2023, is amended to read as follows:
   § 10.
-This act shall take effect 30 days after it shall have become a law and SECTIONS ONE THROUGH EIGHT shall remain in effect until  Septem- ber  1, 2023, and provided further that the commissioner of correctional services shall report each January first, and July first, to the  chair- man  of  the  senate  crime victims, crime and correction committee, the senate codes committee,  the  assembly  correction  committee,  and  the assembly  codes committee, the number of eligible [inmates] INCARCERATED INDIVIDUALS in each facility  under  the  custody  and  control  of  the commissioner  who  have applied for participation in any program offered under the provisions of work release, furlough, or leave, and the number of such [inmates] INCARCERATED INDIVIDUALS who have  been  approved  for participation.
+This act shall take effect 30 days after it shall have become  a law  [and];  PROVIDED  THAT SECTIONS ONE THROUGH EIGHT OF THIS ACT shall remain in effect until September 1, 2025[,]; and provided  further  that the  commissioner  of  correctional  services  shall report each January first, and July first, to the chairman  of  the  senate  crime  victims, crime and correction committee, the senate codes committee, the assembly correction  committee,  and  the assembly codes committee, the number of eligible [inmates] INCARCERATED INDIVIDUALS in each facility  under  the custody  and  control  of  the commissioner who have applied for partic- ipation in any program offered under the  provisions  of  work  release, furlough,  or leave, and the number of such [inmates] INCARCERATED INDI- VIDUALS who have been approved for participation.
+ S. 6471--A  12

-  §  15.
+  § 16.
 Section 70.35 of the penal law, as amended by section  127-a  of subpart  B  of  part  C of chapter 62 of the laws of 2011, is amended to read as follows:
  §  70.35 Merger  of  certain  definite  and indeterminate or determinate sentences.